UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Now that we’ve done it in a Jupyter notebook, let’s try it in our terminal.

-We do the same thing as in a Jupyter notebook but this time without the exclamation point.
+We do the same thing as in a Jupyter notebook, but this time without the exclamation point.

     Black exponent_a_list.py